mavjav-edu/pcc_2e/chapter_18/tiy-ch18.md

+---
+layout: default
-# Getting Started With Django
+title:  Getting Started With Django
+nav_exclude: true
+---

 Behind the scenes, today’s websites are actually rich applications that act like fully developed desktop applications.
 Python has a great set of